Clinician helping a patient review blood pressure readings

 What happens if you stop suddenly

 Stopping some BP medications abruptly — especially beta-blockers like bisoprolol and propranolol — can cause rebound hypertension (a sudden, dangerous rise in blood pressure), rapid heartbeat, and, in some cases, withdrawal symptoms.
-This is not safe to do without medical supervision.
+This isn't safe to do without medical supervision, and we break it down more fully here: Can I Stop Blood Pressure Medication If My Reading Is Normal?.

 Blood Pressure, Stress, Sleep, and Daily Life